VitWW/rfcs/text/0000-partial_types.md

 The core Idea of this proposal is "Proxy Borrowing" - we borrow the whole variable, but borrow-checker pretends it borrow just permitted fields.

-And Type-checker gives a mathematical guarantee, than all locked fields remain intact and all partly-immutable fields remain immutable!
+And Type-checker gives a mathematical guarantee, than all denied fields remain intact and all partly-immutable fields remain immutable!

 And this mean, that Proxy Borrowing borrowing is fully **safe** and _zero cost_ in binary.